MicrosoftDocs/power-automate-docs/articles/button-flow-with-user-input-tokens.md

 ## Create a button flow with user input

-1. Enter **Visual Studio** in the search box then tap the search icon to find all templates related to Visual Studio:
+1. Enter **Visual Studio** in the search box and then tap the search icon to find all templates related to Visual Studio:
 	![flow with user input image](./media/button-flow-with-user-input-tokens/1.png)

 2. Select the **Open a Priority 2 Bug in Visual Studio** template: